 Even after it has migrated away from the source by passing through two dozen different people in each direction, those that continue to spread the rumor always seem to think that this 'special knowledge' comes from their friend's sister.
 Or the brother of a guy at the plant who knows a friend of mine.
 It doesn't.

-While your friends probably have very good intentions, and are honest people, they have fallen victim to a trap that is beyond their control.
+While your friends probably have very good intentions, and are honest people, they have fallen victim to a trap in penny stocks that is beyond their control.
 You can then either add yourself to the casualty list, or protect yourself from the fallout.

 Ask Your Friend Any of These Questions.